RobertBergman/screenrecord/memory-bank/activeContext.md

 We have enhanced the Screen Recorder application by implementing a new feature that allows users to create presentations using Markdown slides.
 This feature is fully integrated with the existing recording capabilities, enabling users to record their slide presentations with optional webcam overlay and audio.

+### Technology Upgrades
+- Upgraded to React 19.0.0, leveraging the latest React features and performance improvements
+- Updated TypeScript to version 5.7.2 with enhanced type checking
+- Implemented latest ESLint 9.22.0 with modern rule configurations
+- Added React Markdown 10.1.0 for enhanced markdown rendering capabilities
+- Integrated marked 15.0.11 and PrismJS 1.30.0 for markdown processing and syntax highlighting

 ### New Features Added

 1. **Markdown Slides Feature**